egberts/egberts.github.io-src/content/articles/virtual-vim-functions.md

   D  E F   G
 ```

-We have already complicated our new virtual function with many arguments.
+It is already increasing our new virtual function with many (complex) arguments.
 Recap of arguments of our ideal virtual function is:

 1. current syntax pathway